 SIDE EFFECTS: Redness, burning, stinging, or numbness may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
 A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 PRECAUTIONS: Before using penciclovir, tell your doctor or pharmacist if you are allergic to it; or to famciclovir; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history.
 Tell your doctor if you are pregnant before using this medication.
-Discuss the risks and benefits with your doctor.
-It is not known if this medication passes into breast milk.
+This medication does not pass into breast milk.
 Consult your doctor before breast-feeding.

 DRUG INTERACTIONS: Your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with your doctor or pharmacist first.
 Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.